WebAssembly/spec/spectec/test-prose/TEST.md

 - the module (MODULE type* import* func* global* table* mem* tag* elem* data* start? export*) is valid with the module type $clos_moduletype(C, xt_I* -> xt_E*) if:
   - Under the context { TYPES: []; RECS: []; FUNCS: []; GLOBALS: []; TABLES: []; MEMS: []; TAGS: []; ELEMS: []; DATAS: []; LOCALS: []; LABELS: []; RETURN: ?(); REFS: []; }, the type definition sequence type* is valid with the defined type sequence dt'*.
   - |xt_I*| is |import*|.
-  - For all import in import* and xt_I in xt_I*, Under the context { TYPES: dt'*; RECS: []; FUNCS: []; GLOBALS: []; TABLES: []; MEMS: []; TAGS: []; ELEMS: []; DATAS: []; LOCALS: []; LABELS: []; RETURN: ?(); REFS: []; }, the import import is valid with the external type xt_I.
+  - For all import in import* and xt_I in xt_I*:
+    - Under the context { TYPES: dt'*; RECS: []; FUNCS: []; GLOBALS: []; TABLES: []; MEMS: []; TAGS: []; ELEMS: []; DATAS: []; LOCALS: []; LABELS: []; RETURN: ?(); REFS: []; }, the import import is valid with the external type xt_I.
   - Under the context C', the global sequence global* is valid with the global type sequence gt*.
   - |tt*| is |table*|.
-  - For all table in table* and tt in tt*, Under the context C', the table table is valid with the table type tt.
+  - For all table in table* and tt in tt*:
+    - Under the context C', the table table is valid with the table type tt.
   - |mt*| is |mem*|.
-  - For all mem in mem* and mt in mt*, Under the context C', the memory mem is valid with the memory type mt.
+  - For all mem in mem* and mt in mt*:
+    - Under the context C', the memory mem is valid with the memory type mt.
   - |tag*| is |at*|.
-  - For all at in at* and tag in tag*, Under the context C', the tag tag is valid with the tag type at.
+  - For all at in at* and tag in tag*:
+    - Under the context C', the tag tag is valid with the tag type at.
   - |func*| is |dt*|.
-  - For all dt in dt* and func in func*, the function func is valid with the defined type dt.
+  - For all dt in dt* and func in func*:
+    - the function func is valid with the defined type dt.
   - |rt*| is |elem*|.
-  - For all elem in elem* and rt in rt*, the table segment elem is valid with the element type rt.
+  - For all elem in elem* and rt in rt*:
+    - the table segment elem is valid with the element type rt.
   - |ok*| is |data*|.
-  - For all data in data* and ok in ok*, the memory segment data is valid with the data type ok.
+  - For all data in data* and ok in ok*:
+    - the memory segment data is valid with the data type ok.
-  - If start is defined, the start function start is valid.
+  - If start is defined, then:
+    - the start function start is valid.
   - |nm*| is |export*|.
   - |xt_E*| is |export*|.
-  - For all export in export* and nm in nm* and xt_E in xt_E*, the export export is valid with the name nm and the external type xt_E.
+  - For all export in export* and nm in nm* and xt_E in xt_E*:
+    - the export export is valid with the name nm and the external type xt_E.
   - $disjoint_(name, nm*) is true.
   - the context C is { TYPES: dt'*; RECS: []; FUNCS: dt_I* :: dt*; GLOBALS: gt_I* :: gt*; TABLES: tt_I* :: tt*; MEMS: mt_I* :: mt*; TAGS: at_I* :: at*; ELEMS: rt*; DATAS: ok*; LOCALS: []; LABELS: []; RETURN: ?(); REFS: x*; }.
   - the context C' is { TYPES: dt'*; RECS: []; FUNCS: dt_I* :: dt*; GLOBALS: gt_I*; TABLES: []; MEMS: []; TAGS: []; ELEMS: []; DATAS: []; LOCALS: []; LABELS: []; RETURN: ?(); REFS: x*; }.